marckrenn/places-env/README.md

 ##### `settings`

-Allows you to configure project parameters, primarily related to cryptography.
+Allows for configuration of project parameters, primarily related to cryptography.

 **Examples:**
 ```yaml